Korea’s Ticket Monster raises $115M in a $1.2B downround to ramp up in grocery, travel

 The company started as a daily deals site (similar to Coupang, in fact) and it was for this reason that “it made a lot of sense to join forces” when another daily deals site, LivingSocial, came knocking.

-However, when the company continued to develop its business and pivoted to more of a marketplace selling lots of items, and LivingSocial dealt with its own business issues, “it came to a point where we were strategically very different and no synergies and the mother company was very risky from a financial standpoint so we asked them to sell us to a more stable partner.”
+However, as TMON continued to evolve its business away from daily deals and pivoted to more of a marketplace selling lots of items, and LivingSocial dealt with its own business issues, “it came to a point where we were strategically very different and no synergies and the mother company was very risky from a financial standpoint so we asked them to sell us to a more stable partner.”
+(Ironically, this is also the evolution that Groupon and LivingSocial — which Groupon acquired last year — also made, but at a slower pace.)

-Shin and other execs and investors tried a management buyout at that point, but Groupon became the buyer because of the timing of the deal.
+Shin and other execs and investors tried a management buyout at the point that LS was divesting, but Groupon became the buyer because of the timing of the deal.
 “Given the emergency situation [only a few months of runway left], someone had to buy us with little due diligence, who already knew a lot about us, and that was Groupon.”

 But, as so often with rebound relationships, after a year together all the new union did “was reaffirm to us that we were unlike each other from a strategic perspective,” he said, but not in a bad way.
 “It felt like a great time because TMON was a leading e-commerce company in Korea and felt like we had a bright future.”